Edit Blog Post

 A street vendor with the Bitexco tower in the background.
 A typical scene in Saigon.

 the hectic of the city, you’ll find beautiful pagodas.
 Believing in ancestors is pretty big in Vietnam.
 As a contrast to the old pagodas you’ll find some fantastically designed modern buildings.
 We were very impressed by the Bitexco Financial Tower.
 It is beautiful in the daytime, but almost more during nighttime with all the lights.
 The Vietnamese are pretty fond of lightshows.
 Whether it is a bridge, a big building or a temple, there are always a lot of blinking lights in different colors.
 The war museum deserves a special mentioning.
 There is no doubt, that the Vietnamese propaganda machine has its say, nevertheless it really shows the ugly face of war illustrated by photos and different war articles.
 The area where articles from Con Dao Island are on display give me (C) qualm.
-Only if 10% is true, the prisoners were treated in a not human manner.
+Only if 10%!i(MISSING)s true, the prisoners were treated in a not human manner.
 This does not a give a good image of the west.
 The North Vietnamese themselves were not too nice either, so it is probably close to a draw in this “game” of war.
 We will get back to

 An architectural masterpiece (in our view).